jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 The log4j-api.2.11.0.jar is fully modularized.

 The log4j-core.2.11.0.jar is an Automatic Module.
-This means that it is not modularized, but can be used by our modularized app on the Module Path.
+It is so specified in its MANIFEST.MF file.

+Here we put all of these libraries on the Module Path, thus using them as Automatic modules.

 WARNING: Log4J2's version 2.10.0 DOES NOT WORK here.
 Specifically, it throws the exception: